 We support projects and organizations in alignment with the climate action plans in Calgary and Edmonton by focusing on three key areas:

-We strive to educate, train, build capacity, and develop policy, while convening partnerships and amplifying the work of other climate programming in our communities.
+We strive to educate, train, build capacity, and develop policy, while convening partnerships and amplifying the work of other climate programming in our communities through our Foundation Initiatives.

 We fund local climate mitigation projects in Calgary and Edmonton, covering a diverse range of activities, from technology demonstration to collective impact and policy advancement.